yoctoproject/poky/documentation/overview-manual/concepts.rst

       section in the Yocto Project Development Tasks Manual.

-   -  The code in the build system that supports incremental builds is not simple code.
+   -  The code in the build system that supports incremental builds is complex.
 For techniques that help you work around issues related to shared state code, see the ":ref:`dev-manual/common-tasks:viewing metadata used to create the input signature of a shared state task`" and